eGuide 12 of 12

 Protecting Yourself and Hiring for Open Positions

 The hardest part for most companies is, of course, the idea that they have to hire someone new for those positions.
-That’s why contracting with Recruit Shop can be advantageous, because we can help you find a new employee for only $995 and guarantee that they will be a long term benefit to your company.
+That’s why contracting with Recruit Shop can be advantageous, because we can help you find a new employee for only $1,995 +GST.
+We only put forward candidates who meet your specific criteria to ensure that your hire will provide a long term benefit to your company.
 It doesn’t matter if you need to hire someone to replace an employee after a promotion or to protect yourself from an employee termination, our services make the process faster, easier, and provide you with a productive replacement.

 But the most important thing to remember is that promotions and demotions are a necessary part of the workplace, and a company that is more “on the ball” with regard to when to promote and when to terminate will have more productive employees moving forward.